Samir K. Brahmachari: Recognition and awards

 Brahmachari has been the member of the HUGO Council (2004-2011).
 He also co-chaired the 13th Human Genome Organization meet with Edison Liu, HUGO president.
 The meet was held at Hyderabad International Convention Centre, Hyderabad, India.

 He was conferred the Banga Bibhushan Title, the highest state civilian award by the Government of West Bengal in recognition of his outstanding contributions to the field of Life Sciences in 2013.

 He has been selected as one of the Fierce's Top 10 Biotech Techies for his outstanding contribution to the field of genomics and open source drug discovery.
 Science has hailed him as "Open-source guru" (2012) considering his exceptional contribution in conceptualizing and mentoring India’s first crowd sourcing initiative – Open Source Drug Discovery.

 Brahmachari received the Life Time Achievement award in Genomics (2018) at the Genomics India Conference, Bengaluru.

 Controversies

-Brahmachari has been involved in a lot of controversies.
-The first involved allegations of behind the scenes lobbying to ensure an extension of his position as the CSIR Director.
+Brahmachari was alleged to have taken part in behind the scenes lobbying to ensure an extension of his position as the CSIR Director.
 Another controversy involved allegations that he fostered cronyism at the expense of meritocracy at CSIR.
-Shiva Ayyadurai, an expatriate scientist reported that "Our interaction with CSIR scientists revealed that they work in a medieval, feudal environment.".
+Shiva Ayyadurai, an expatriate scientist reported that "Our interaction with CSIR scientists revealed that they work in a medieval, feudal environment."